Young-ook/terraform-aws-fis/examples/redis/README.md

 #### Define Steady State
 First of all, we need to define steady state of the service.
 This means the service is healthy and working well.
 Let’s go ahead and explore Redis-rate-limit application.
 Try out to select one of the requests-per-second (RPS) options and run it.

+#### Hypothesis
+Through this experiment, we will verify that the Redis cluster is only partially affected by single Availability Zone failure.
+The application we will use is a simple web application that applies throttling when it communications with a Redis cluster.
+In order for chaos engineering to follow the scientific method, we need to start by making hypotheses.
+To help with this, you can use an experiment chart (see below) in your experiment design.
+We encourage you to take at least 5 minutes to write your experiment plan.

 **Steady State Hypothesis Example**

 + Title: Services are all available and healthy